Real-Time Idling Vehicles Detection using Combined Audio-Visual Deep Learning: Experiments

 \subsubsection{Audio-Visual IVD Dataset}

 We performed field tests at the test site for 14 days.
 To the best of our knowledge, there is no existing IVD dataset matching our setup.
-Because video and audio model are trained separately, we collect and annotate train/validation data during the first three days for audio and video, respectively.
-Sampled every 1 second from the first three-day's 10-hour recording, our video training set consists of 33015 clips, and our video validation set consists of 8252 clips.
+Because video and audio sample amounts differ significantly (foreground audio samples are very limited since drivers' idling time is much shorter than entire recording), they are collected separately on different days.
+Sampled every 1 second from the first 3-days 10-hour recordings, our video training set consists of 33015 clips, and our video validation set consists of 8252 clips.
 Our video test set has 13271 clips sampled from a random one test day recording from the remaining 11 days.
 All video data is annotated with bounding boxes and motion status.
 The camera fps is 25.
-The audio training set has 1538 foreground (positive) samples and 1072 background (negative) samples collected every 3 seconds from the first day's recording.
-The audio validation set has 1096 positive samples and 336 negative samples.
-The audio test set has 4261 positive samples and 9695 negative samples from the same test day.
+The audio training set has 8721 foreground (positive) samples and 30618 background (negative) samples collected every 1 second from a random five days' first 80\% of recording.
+To evaluate the audio model's generalization ability over new vehicles, the audio validation set has 2491 positive samples and 8245 negative samples sampled from those 5 days' last 20\% of recording.
 The sample rate of the microphone is 48000Hz.
-All audio samples are 5 seconds long and centered at the frame are the input pair for the algorithm.
+All audio samples are 5 seconds long and centered at the video clip's last frame.
+They are input pairs for the algorithm.
 The data acquisition script synchronizes the video and audio.
-Notes were taken on-site for annotating the ground truth per frame.
+Notes are taken on-site for annotating the ground truth per frame.